MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

 ### Service and Portal / PAM

 It is recommended for the Service & Portal that you keep the default 30 days system resource retention configuration.
 This tells the service when it will delete,  not only request data but also any object that needs to be cleared from the system.
 Once the process occurs, all data linked to this object is deleted this includes all SSPR registration data.
 This plays into the object deletion configuration above.
-We do have one table were we store the guid of the objects.
+THere is one table where MIM store the guid of the objects.
 To reduce the overall size of the table in build 4.4.1459 we added a process called FIM_DeleteExpiredSystemObjectsJob details on this process can be found [here](https://support.microsoft.com/en-us/help/4012498/hotfix-rollup-package-build-4-4-1459-0-is-available-for-microsoft-iden).

 ![Screenshot showing the System Resource Retention Configuration screen.](media/mim-privacy-compliance/mim-privacy-compliance-srrc.PNG)